Qu4lc/Qu4lc/Qu4lc's - Weapons Framework.md

 ### Advanced Weapon Framework for Roblox (2024)
 This project is an advanced weapon framework developed in Roblox during 2024, designed to provide a flexible and optimized foundation for creating combat systems in Roblox experiences.
-The framework stands out for its modularity, performance, and ease of customization, allowing developers to integrate firearms, melee weapons, and other mechanics with advanced features.
+The framework stands out for its modularity, performance, and ease of customization, allowing developers to integrate firearms with advanced features.

 #### Key Features:
 - **Modular system:** Easily add or modify weapons.